tensorcog/timbaOS/AI_CHAT_SETUP.md

 ### Step 3: Access the AI Chat

-1. Log in to your Pine ERP dashboard
+1. Log in to your TimbaOS dashboard
 2. Click on **AI Chat** in the sidebar navigation
 3. Start chatting with your AI assistant!